gabeochoa/pharmasea/progression_tree.md

 General Upgrades

+Break the Seal
+(after the first piss, customer bladder size is halfed)

 Happy Hour
 - more people in the middle of the day
 - but less money during that time (like 3/4 price but double orders)